Training and Events

 Missing Maps Day

 If you’re looking for an Introduction to QGIS, this is the course for you.
 No previous experience of GIS or QGIS is required, we will be starting from scratch.
-We start by contributing to OpenStreetMap using a Missing Maps session.
+We start by learning a little history of cartography and the difference between maps and charts.
+Then, we’ll start contributing to OpenStreetMap using a Missing Maps session.
 On day one we will introduce spatial data and provide step-by-step hands-on experience of how to create points, polylines and polygons online.
 We will demonstrate how to identify population, roads and tracks from aerial imagery to enable humanitarian organisations around the world to meet the needs of vulnerable people.
+At the end of each day there will be an opportunity to discuss your project and get one-to-one support.

 Intro to QGIS (Vectors) Day